SlimPugGamer/ROMVersionChecker/README.md

 - ProtoPwn

 Usage:
-run the app from either FreeDVDBoot or a already installed MC with OpenTuna
+run the app from either FreeDVDBoot or a already installed memory card with OpenTuna